-You don't have to tell anyone at work about your epilepsy, but there are reasons why it can be helpful.
+You don't have to tell anyone at work about your epilepsy, but there are reasons why it can be helpful:

-- You can tell your colleagues how you would like them to help you if you have a seizure at work. - If you feel something at work is making your epilepsy worse, you may want to talk to colleagues about it.

-- If you need to take time off work for medical appointments, these might be recorded separately from sick leave. - If you need to stop driving (see page 11), work colleagues may ask you why.
+- You can tell your colleagues how you would like them to help you if you have a seizure at work. - If you feel something at work is making your epilepsy worse, you may want to talk to colleagues about it. - If you need to take time off work for medical appointments, these might be recorded separately from sick leave. - If you need to stop driving (see page 15), work colleagues may ask you why.

 If you develop epilepsy, or if epilepsy is making your work difficult, the Equality Act 2010 means that your employer is expected to make 'reasonable adjustments' so that you can continue to work.

-For example, they might be able to change your working hours to be more flexible if a seizure leaves you too tired to come in to work at your usual time.
+For example, they might be able to change your working hours if a seizure leaves you too tired to come to work at the usual time.
+Visit equalityadvisoryservice.com